nju-websoft/KIRE/README.md

 │   ├── data/: datasets and corresponding generate code │   ├── knowledge_injection_layer/: the knowledge injection module
-│   ├── scripts/: different sh files used for experiments under different settings │   ├── other directories or files contain source code of SSAN model
+│   ├── scripts/: different sh files used for experiments under different settings │   ├── other directories or files contain source code of ATLOP model
 ```

 ## Getting Started